Nicholas Dirks

-Nicholas B. Dirks is an American academic and the former Chancellor of the University of California, Berkeley.
+Nicholas B. Dirks is an American academic and a former Chancellor of the University of California, Berkeley.
 Dirks is the author of numerous books on South Asian history and culture, primarily concerned with the impact of British colonial rule.
 In June 2020, Dirks was named president and CEO of The New York Academy of Sciences.

-Early life
+Early life and education

 Dirks was born in Illinois but grew up in New Haven, Connecticut, where his father, J. Edward Dirks, was a professor at Yale University.
-When the latter received a Fulbright Scholarship in 1963 to teach at the Madras Christian College, the Dirks family relocated to Madras, where Nicholas's interest in Indian culture first formed.
+When the latter received a Fulbright Scholarship in 1963 to teach at the Madras Christian College, the Dirks family relocated to Madras, where Nicholas developed an interest in Indian culture.
 He completed his undergraduate education at Wesleyan University, where he received a B.A. in African and Asian studies in 1972.
 Thereafter, he attended the University of Chicago, where he earned an M.A. in history in 1974 and a Ph.D. in history and anthropology in 1981.